ellispax/BINUS_Semester_2/(COMP6510)Programming Languages/Final Project/readme.md

 When an employee is added their username and password are generated and saved in the users table when an employee login the can apply for a leave, check their salary bill records, change password & check leave approval status

+To run the File use Application.java in src/application folder.